IEEE-NITK/Return_Of_The_Snake/README.md

 These milestones reflect the incremental progress made during development, with each stage tested and demonstrated in real hardware using the Nexys4 DDR board.

-# Return of the Snake – FPGA Game Implementation

 ## Results

 The Snake game was successfully implemented and tested on the Nexys4 DDR Artix-7 FPGA board.
 Each core module was validated both in simulation and on hardware to verify functional correctness and performance.
 The results demonstrate the system's real-time responsiveness, effective visual output, and overall stability.
 The key observations are as follows: